Continuing education Courses

 #MEAction and the University of Rochester presented this seminar as a Grand Rounds in January 2021.

 This course is certified for 1 CME credit for MS, MD, MPH, PhD, & Social Work through April 8, 2021.
+Unfortunately, CME credit is no longer available, but the materials can be accessed by clicking below.

 The U.S. Center for Disease Control and Prevention (CDC) has launched its third Medscape continuing medical education (CME) course for healthcare providers called, “Diagnosing Myalgic Encephalomyelitis / Chronic Fatigue Syndrome: The Experts Weigh In.”